mufkuw/m-paperless/docs/advanced_usage.md

 ## Decryption of encrypted emails before consumption {#gpg-decryptor}

-Paperless-ngx can be configured to decrypt gpg encrypted emails before consumption.
+M-Paperless can be configured to decrypt gpg encrypted emails before consumption.

 ### Requirements